Numbers 1-10 /

 hyphen would be so the watcher can write the first part (if they are writing it down), before I do

-Most people seem to be doing the individual numbers while sliding the hand
+Most people do the individual numbers while sliding the hand

 slightly to the right.
 For example showing a two-zero-zero-zero for